michaelwangcode/html-css-course/README.md

 The number in front of `fr` is the ratio of remaining free space that will be taken up.

 To create spaces in the grid, use the `column-gap` and `row-gap` property.

+&nbsp;

+## 12. Flexbox

+Flexbox is another way to create layouts in CSS.

+We will use flexbox to create the YouTube header at the top of the page.

+To create a flexbox using CSS, set the `display:` property of the div to `flex`.

+To make an element take up the rest of the page, use the `flex: 1` property.

+The number after `flex` is the ratio of remaining free space that will be taken up.

+The difference between grid and flexbox is that the grid layout is rigid and flexbox is flexible in terms of dimensions.

+It is also more useful when the number of elements in a div will change.

+Use the `justify-content` property to align the elements horizontally, like `start`, `end` or `center`.

+The `justify-content: space-between` property will space out the elements horizontally.

+Use the `align-items` property to align elements vertically, like `start`, `end` or `center`.